ldn-softdev/jtc/Walk-path tutorial.md

 "abcde"
 ````
 - How to get to the value of the label `"0"`?
 For that we need to use a _non-recursive search_ lexeme (namely, `>0<l`).

+_NOTE_: there's a generic rule for all other types of subscripts: _If parsing of a subscript does not result in either of a type
+(i.e. it's neither a numerical offsets, nor a range subscript, nor addressing parents), then it's treated as a literal subscript.

 ##
 ### Range subscripts